 THE BROOKLYN INSTITUTE FOR SOCIAL RESEARCH is an interdisciplinary teaching and research institute that offers critical, community-based education in the humanities and social sciences.
-Working in partnership with local businesses and cultural organizations, we integrate rigorous but accessible scholarly study with the everyday lives of working adults and re-imagine scholarship for the 21st century.
+Holding courses both online and in person (in partnership with local businesses and cultural organizations), we integrate rigorous but accessible scholarly study with the everyday lives of working adults and re-imagine scholarship for the 21st century.

 Named after the Institute for Social Research in Frankfurt, Germany, BISR is actively pioneering a new model for scholarship in the twenty-first century that integrates a commitment to pedagogy, research, and public programming.
 The BISR Community Initiative, funded by public grants and private donations, brings classes and workshops to underserved communities.
 Through BISR Praxis and BISR OnSite we offer educational development to non-profits, labor unions, and private companies.
 And our BISR Office Hours program provides in depth, tailored one-on-one study for interested students.
 We also host film screenings, panel discussions, talks, and a podcast, and offer intensive Day-of-Learning seminars on single texts.
 BISR is a non-profit 501(c)3 organization.
 If you have any questions please contact us at email@example.com or use the contact form.